arjunp17/Bird-monitoring/README.md

 # Inference and Future work

-The CNN binary classifier can learn the properties of bird parts and is good to discriminate between bird image frames and backgrounds.
-In case of extended backgrounds and bird species from other recordings (eg. far field recordings) it is easier to finetune this model on new set of birds and backgrounds.
+Inferences: The CNN based classifier can learn the properties of bird parts and is good enough to discriminate between bird image frames and backgrounds.
+In case of extended backgrounds and bird species from different recordingconditions (eg. far-field recordings), it is easier to finetune this model on a new set of birds and backgrounds.